Socialism and Its Characteristics, Pros, Cons, Examples and Types

 Belarus, Laos, Syria, Turkmenistan, Venezuela, and Zambia: These countries all have very strong aspects of governance, ranging from health care, the media, or social programs run by the government.

 Many other countries, such as Ireland, France, Great Britain, Netherlands, New Zealand, and Belgium have strong socialist parties.
 Their governments provide a high level of social support.
 But most businesses are privately owned.
 This makes them essentially capitalist.

 Many traditional economies use socialism, although many still use private ownership.

 Eight Types of Socialism

 There are eight types of socialism.
 They differ on how capitalism can best be turned into socialism.
 They also emphasize different aspects of socialism.
 Here are the major branches, according to "Socialism by Branch."

 Democratic Socialism: The means of production are managed by the working people, and there is a democratically elected government.
 Central planning distributes common goods, such as mass transit, housing, and energy, while the free market is allowed to distribute consumer goods.

 Revolutionary Socialism: Socialism will emerge only after capitalism has been destroyed.
 "There is no peaceful road to socialism."
 The factors of production are owned by the workers and managed by them through central planning.

 Libertarian Socialism: Libertarianism assumes that the basic nature of people is rational, autonomous, and self-determining.
 Once the strictures of capitalism have been removed, people will naturally seek a socialist society that takes care of all, free of economic, political, or social hierarchies.
-That's because they see it is the best for their own self-interest.
+They see it is the best for their own self-interest.

 Market Socialism: Production is owned by the workers.
 They decide how to distribute among themselves.
 They would sell excess production on the free market.
 Alternatively, it could be turned over to society, which would distribute it according to the free market.